Olympic anteater update

-In his new book, Islam and Temporal Power, social sciences lecturer Bojan Petrovic seeks to define the relationship between Islamic religion and state
+In his new book, Islam and Temporal Power, social sciences lecturer Bojan Petrovic seeks to define the relationship between Islamic religion and state powers in predominantly

 Muslim countries.
-Dating as far back as the seventh century, he provides a historical review of the greatly varied role religion has played in administrative
+Dating as far back as the seventh century, he provides a historical review of the greatly varied role religion has played in administrative and judicial

 governance.
-He explains that social, economic and political conditions largely dictate how closely - if at all - religion and state powers are linked, leaving
+He explains that social, economic and political conditions largely dictate how closely - if at all - religion and state powers are linked, leaving room for the

 prospect of representative forms of government in a majority-Muslim state.